microconfig/microconfig/README.md

 Microconfig can detect config's format based on separators (if config file has extension neither *.yaml nor *.properties).
 If you use `:` key-value separator, Microconfig will handle it like *.yaml (`=` for *.properties).

 ### Contributing
 If you want to contribute to the project and make it better, your help is very welcome.
 You can request a feature or submit a bug via issues.
+Or submit a pull request.